Trabant: Overview

 The engine for the 500, 600 and the original 601 was a small two-stroke engine with two cylinders, accounting for the vehicle's modest performance.
 Its curb weight was about 600 kg.
 When it ceased production in 1989, the Trabant delivered 26 PS from 594 cc displacement.

 It took 21 seconds to accelerate from zero to its top speed of 100 km/h.

-The engine produced a very smoky exhaust and was a significant source of air pollution: nine times the hydrocarbons and five times the carbon-monoxide emissions of the average 2007 European car.
+The engine produced a very smoky exhaust and was a significant source of air pollution – nine times the hydrocarbons and five times the carbon-monoxide emissions of the average 2007 European car.
 Its fuel consumption was 7 L/100 km.
 Since the engine was two-stroke, oil had to be added to the 24 L fuel tank at a 50:1 (or 33:1) ratio of fuel to oil at each fill-up.
 Contemporary gas stations in countries where two-stroke engines were common sold a premixed gas-oil mixture at the pump.
-Because the Trabant had no fuel pump, its fuel tank was above the motor so fuel could reach the carburettor by gravity; this increased the risk of fire in front-end accidents.
+Because the Trabant had no fuel pump, its fuel tank was above the engine so fuel could reach the carburettor by gravity; this increased the risk of fire in front-end accidents.
 Earlier models had no fuel gauge, and a dipstick was inserted into the tank to determine how much fuel remained.

 Known for its dull colour scheme and cramped, uncomfortable ride, the Trabant is an object of ridicule for many Germans and is regarded as symbolic of the fall of the Eastern Bloc.
 Known as a "spark plug with a roof" because of its small size, the car did gain public affection.

-Its design remained essentially unchanged from its introduction in the late 1950s, and the last model was introduced in 1990, the 1980s model had no tachometer, no indicator for either the headlights or turn signals, no fuel gauge, no rear seat belts, no external fuel door, and drivers had to pour a mix of gasoline and oil directly under the bonnet/hood.
-In contrast, the West German Volkswagen Beetle received a number of updates (including improvements in efficiency) over a similar period.
+Its design remained essentially unchanged from its introduction in the late 1950s, and the last model was introduced in 1990.
+The 1980s model had no tachometer, no indicator for either the headlights or turn signals, no fuel gauge, no rear seat belts, no external fuel door, and drivers had to pour a mix of gasoline and oil into a tank located directly under the bonnet/hood.
+For comparison, the West German Volkswagen Beetle received a number of updates (including improvements in efficiency) over a similar period, although, with imported components, the 1990 Trabant 1.1 did have major changes including the engine (VW Polo engine) and increasing fuel efficiency.

 History

 Origins

-VEB Sachsenring Automobilwerke Zwickau had its origins in the former Auto Union/DKW business which has operated out of the site prior to the war, and the company's first products were essentially copies of pre-war DKW designs.
+VEB Sachsenring Automobilwerke Zwickau had its origins in the former Auto Union/DKW business which had operated out of the site prior to the war, and the company's first products were essentially copies of pre-war DKW designs.
 Following the partition of Germany, Auto Union re-established itself in West Germany (ultimately evolving into Audi), leaving VEB Sachsenring with the two stroke engine inherited from DKW.

 The Trabant was the result of a planning process which had been intended to design a three-wheeled motorcycle.
 In German, Trabant is an astronomical term for a moon (or other natural satellite) of a celestial body.